 When I first started my journey as a freelance artist I had no experience and my skill level was very low.
-Looking back, I wonder how I was even able to earn a few hundred dollars, sometimes more by drawing how I did then.
 It definitely wasn’t the best way to start a freelancing career but I was able to learn everything on my own, every step of the way.

-In this article I will share with you what I think are the best things you can do to have a stable income of over $3000 per month working from home as a freelance artist.
+In this article I will share with you what in my experience are the most effective ways to achieve a stable income of over $3000 per month, working from home as a freelance artist.

 Building a client base